 Employers who hire UW graduates have identified a few core skills that are critical to students’ success in the job search and in the workplace.
-Students are encouraged to seek opportunities to develop the skills listed below and in this one-page handout.
+Students should seek opportunities such as classes, activities, and internships to develop the skills listed below.
+LinkedIn Learning, an on-demand video learning platform, is another great way to build and enhance skills.

 - Initiative – Prepare, plan, and prioritize.
 Proactively look for opportunities to contribute.
 Be present and productive.